Density Of Water At 25 Celsius

 Popular Opinions

 While the scientific community relies on precise data and models, popular understanding of water density often revolves around everyday observations.
 The common notion that "warm water is lighter than cold water" reflects the general trend of decreasing density with increasing temperature.
-However, the unique behavior of water between 0 and 4 degrees Celsius is less widely known.
+Even so, the unique behavior of water between 0 and 4 degrees Celsius is less widely known.

 Tips and Expert Advice